-- (a) On Filing of the Petition.
-Upon receiving the petition, the court of appeals clerk must file the original petition and note the filing on the docket. - (b) Reply.
-The opposing party has 30 days after the timely filing of the petition in the court of appeals to file a reply to the petition with the clerk of the court of appeals.
-Upon receiving a reply to the petition, the clerk for the court of appeals must file the reply and note the filing on the docket. - (c) Sending Petition and Reply to Court of Criminal Appeals.
-Unless a petition for discretionary review is dismissed under Rule 50, the clerk of the court of appeals must, within 60 days after the petition is filed, send to the clerk of the Court of Criminal Appeals the petition and any copies furnished by counsel, the reply, if any, and any copies furnished by counsel, together with the record, copies of the motions filed in the case, and copies of any judgments, opinions, and orders of the court of appeals.
+Within 15 days of receiving notice of the filing of a petition for discretionary review from the clerk of the Court of Criminal Appeals, the clerk of the court of appeals must send to the clerk of the Court of Criminal Appeals the record, any motions filed in the case, and copies of any judgments, opinions, and orders of the court of appeals.
 The clerk need not forward any nondocumentary exhibits unless ordered to do so by the Court of Criminal Appeals.